Xyclade/MachineLearning/Readme.md

 <img src="./Images/Mail_per_Sender_Distribution.png" width="400px" />

 Here you can see that the most frequent sender sent 45 emails, followed by 37 emails and then it goes down rapidly.
-Due to these huge outliers, directly using this data would result in the highest 1 or 2 senders to be rated as very important where as the rest would not be considered in the recommendation system.
+Due to these huge outliers, directly using this data would result in the highest 1 or 2 senders to be rated as very important whereas the rest would not be considered in the recommendation system.
 In order to prevent this behaviour we will re-scale the data  by taking ```log1p```.
-The addition of 1 is to prevent trouble when taking the log value for senders who sent only 1 email.
+The ```log1p``` function takes the log of the value but on beforehand adds 1 to the value.
+This addition of 1 is to prevent trouble when taking the log value for senders who sent only 1 email.
 After taking the log the data looks like this.

 ```scala